Report on Government Services 2020

 - People from a non-English speaking background

-- People with disability (whose access to specialist disability services is also reported in chapter 15).
+- People with disability (whose access to specialist disability services is also reported in section 15).

 To measure equity of access, the Report often compares the proportion of the community in the special needs group with their proportion in the service user population.
 This approach is suitable for services that are provided on a virtually universal basis (for example, preschool education), but must be treated with caution for other services where service provision is based on the level of need.
 Ideally for these latter services, comparisons should be made across special needs groups on the basis of need (for example, disability services uses potential populations for each special needs group).